 The neighborhoods closest to the medical campus offer trendy establishments, historic charm and a quick commute.
 The campus is located in the city’s Central West End, an area brimming with upscale dining and entertainment options that cater to the area’s young professionals.
 A short walk away, the Grove neighborhood is home to breweries, music venues, pizza joints, international eateries and rainbow flags.

 St. Louis is #1 city for millennials to live and work »

 The medical campus also borders Forest Park, where miles of multi-use trails wind around some of the city’s most popular destinations.
-Named USA Today’s Best City Park in 2016, Forest Park is home to the city’s art museum, zoo, science center and other free attractions, offering an expansive area to explore recreational and cultural interests – including meeting sea lions, penguins and polar bears (nearly) face-to-face.
+Named USA Today’s Best City Park in 2016, Forest Park is home to the city’s art museum, zoo, science center and other free attractions, offering an expansive area to explore recreational and cultural interests – from paddleboard yoga to meeting polar bears face-to-face.